nano-o/blog/src/streamlet-in-tla+.md

 The synchronizer approach is more robust than simply relying on clocks, and it is used by many deployed protocols.
 Surprisingly, it dates back to the [pioneering work of Dwork, Lynch, and Stockmeyer](https://groups.csail.mit.edu/tds/papers/Lynch/jacm88.pdf) in the 1980s.
 For a recent treatment, see [Gotsman et al.](https://arxiv.org/abs/2008.04167).

+[^note1]: this deviates slightly from the original formulation and makes the specification simpler without any downsides

 ## Example scenario